-Our role is to be a catalyst for change, focused on tackling inequalities in Hackney.
-Our job is to support community groups, charities and voluntary organisations to help local residents.
+We are focused on tackling inequalities in Hackney, working with community groups, charities and voluntary organisations to help local residents.

-We do this in many different ways: we provide advice and training and we also act as a bridge between the public sector and local community groups, allowing them to influence how the public sector does its work.
-Examples of our work include:
+We do this in many different ways – we provide advice and training and we also act as a bridge between the public sector and local community groups, allowing them to influence how the public sector does its work.
+Examples include:

 - Through our Families First education programme we have supported 725 children and families from black and minority ethnic backgrounds to achieve better outcomes at primary and secondary school.